Fife Folklore Archives

 Folk Collection 41 -- The John S. and Orpha S. Boyden Family Native American Book Collection.
 The books in this collection were donated to Utah State University by the John S. and Orpha S. Boyden family.
 The collection was housed first at the Nora Eccles Harrison Museum of Art and moved in the summer of 2009 to USU Special Collections & Archives.
 The collection is accessible through the Libraries online catalog.

 Folk Collection 42 -- Logan Canyon Land Use Management Oral History Collection.
 This collection consists of oral histories gathered in 2008 of people who have worked in or enjoyed the Canyon during the last century and include the stories of ranchers, recreationists, scientists, activists, scholars, foresters and sheepherders adds cultural depth to the work of scientists, engineers and academics.
+There is also a robust digital collection.

 Folk Collection 43 -- Westminster College Student Folklore Collection.